kig/rpi-car-control/README.md

 ## Customize

 Take a look at `run.sh` first.
 It starts the web server and optionally the reverse proxy tunnel.
 The web server is in `web/web_server.py` and starts up `bin/start_control_server.sh` and `bin/start_server.sh` when needed.
 The sensors are controlled by `sensors/sensors_websocket.py`, and the car controls are in `control/car_websockets.py`.
 For video streaming, have a look at `video/start_stream.sh`.
+The HUD is in `html/`, see `html/main.js` for the car controls and how the video and sensor data are streamed.

 ## License